40 Subtle Signs Your Body Is Telling You Something's Seriously Wrong

 If your gums are inflamed, it's worth bringing the problem up to your dentist and your doctor.
 According to Harvard Medical School, those who have gum disease have an increased risk of having a heart attack or stroke.

 "Chronic levels of inflammation in the mouth have been linked to heart disease.
 The gum tissue is very vascular, and one theory is that the mouth is a portal into the bloodstream so bacteria can travel from the mouth to various other parts of the body, including blood vessels of the heart," says Chern.
 "Another common theory is that the inflammatory cells present in the mouth set off a cascade of vascular damage throughout the body, leading to heart attack and stroke."
 And for more about how your mouth affects the rest of you, This Is What Happens to Your Body When You Don't Floss Your Teeth.

 If you wake up every morning with inflamed, stiff joints, it could be a sign of arthritis, according to the Arthritis Foundation.
 In rheumatoid arthritis, the problem occurs due to the immune system attacking the lining of the joints.

-Most people think a heart attack only involves grabbing one's chest in pain.
+Most people think a heart attack makes itself known when the person suffering it grabs their chest in pain.
+But that's just in the movies.
 In reality, the warning signs are actually very subtle.
 According to the American Heart Association, a heart attack could also present as pain or discomfort in your back, neck, jaw, stomach, or arms.

 If you commonly get canker sores in your mouth, you could among the 25 percent of people who experience the symptom due to lupus, according to the Johns Hopkins Lupus Center.
 The inflammatory disease causes the body's immune system to attack its own tissue, leading to everything from rashes to organ damage.